Sign Post

 Keith Nixon from the UK was our International Camp Staff member in 1986.
 Click on his photo to read his story about his trip to Camp Hinds.

-From Arthur Berry - Transcribed from a talk given at the Order of the Arrow Banquet on December 6, 2008
+From Arthur Berry - Transcribed from a talk given at the Order of the Arrow Banquet on December 6, 2008.
+Arthur was a camper in 1941 and 1943, then on Camp Hinds staff 1944-1946.

 I remember that as a camper we were always warned not to go further out of camp than the blockhouse unless we were going to the ball field with our leaders.
 I remember when the campsites were still close to the waterfront.